IBM/varnish-operator/README.md

     availability: 1 latest / 0 outdated # <-- all pods have the latest VCL version
   deployment:
     availableReplicas: 1
-    conditions:
     ...
 ```

 To check which pods have outdated versions, simply check their annotations.
-The annotation `configMapVersion` on the Varnish pod will indicate the latest version of the config map used.
+The annotation `configMapVersion` on the Varnish pod will indicate the latest version of the ConfigMap used.
 If it's not the same as in the VarnishService status it's likely that there's an issue.

 Example of detecting a pod that failed to reload: